 - Close Reading Across the Grade Levels.

 All of our workshops and institutes are interactive and offer educators the opportunity to collaborate with each other while engaging in meaningful content area problem solving.
-We help educators collaboratively design lessons and develop techniques that they can try out in a classroom immediately, sometimes during the professional development itself.
+We help educators collaboratively design lessons and develop techniques that they can try out in a classroom immediately, sometimes during the professional learning itself.

 3, 2-Day Sessions